When you can't speak...

 What to engrave?

-Consider carefully the correct information on your medical ID tag because it's the best way to communicate your conditions when you cannot speak.
+Consider carefully the correct information on your medical ID tag because it's the best way to communicate your conditions when you can't speak.
 See Engraving Help

 Choosing the right ID Tag.
 Different medical ID tag styles allow varying amounts of medical information.
 Some designs allow engraving on one side, while 2-sided ID tags allow for more information on front and back.
 See ID Tag Styles